danmunz/recipes/sichuan_chili_oil.md

 - 1 tbsp roasted sesame seeds

 ## Instructions
-In a large heatproof(!) bowl, combine chili flakes, salt, garlic, and Sichuan peppercorns.
+In a large heatproof(!!!) bowl, combine chili flakes, salt, garlic, and Sichuan peppercorns.
 Mix lightly to combine and set aside.

 In a small saucepan, combine the oil with all other "hot oil" ingredients.
 Turn the heat on medium-low, and cook until the ingredients start to turn dark and "frizzle" a little in the oil.